ilnp/ilnp-public-1/README.md

 Both are needed.

+The link to the github repository is [here](https://github.com/ilnp/ilnp-public-1).

 ## Thank you

-My thanks to you for your interest in ILNP!
+My thanks to you for your interest in [ILNP](https://ilnp.cs.st-andrews.ac.uk/)!

 Cheers,
 --/Saleem